MystenLabs/sui/crates/sui-framework/docs/display.md

 ## Function `empty`

 Create an empty Display object.
-It can either be shared empty of filled with data right away via cheaper <code>set_owned</code> method.
+It can either be shared empty or filled with data right away via cheaper <code>set_owned</code> method.